EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

 ## What does it all mean?

 That's a lot of data.
 What does it all mean?
 It means that computers are continuously getting smaller, faster and more inexpensive and the trend is itself accelerating.
-As the cost and physical size of computing plummet and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
+As the cost and physical size of computing plummets and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
 This is known as the [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) (IoT).
 Every single second 150 "smart" devices connect to the IoT.

 ## Definition of Facetop Computing